 Whilst restrictions related to coronavirus remain in place, there are no physical events in the museum.
-The museum is open to visitors on limited days every week (re-starting 4th December) - see Admissions Page.
+The museum is currently closed to visitors - see Admissions Page.

 Availability of speakers and technical issues could result in late changes to the programme